ABOUT ME AND THIS SITE

 I also collaborated with Pete Tonkin on a very special cue that is now pictured on the site, one I call "The Mountain Cue."
 It follows a native American theme, using the symbol for mountains as the centerpiece of the handle.
 Pete estimated it has about 740 separate inlays!
 In addition to the "Mountain" motif, it uses a traditional "Frog Foot" design and a "Fish back" symbol to decorate the grip wood, with tons of ivory, silver veneers, and blue lapis and coral to add a blue and red color theme.
-This cue is featured on the site, and can be found on the index page under "Cues Not For Sale."
+You can find this cue on the website.

 One thing you will notice about many of my cues is that they're built by cuemakers who began their association with pool as a player, and later became cue makers.
 I think this is very important because only a reasonably good player can distinguish between a good hit and a mediocre or poor hit, and therefore, only real pool players can make consistently good hitting cues.
 Being a player myself, I know that there are cue makers who do excellent artistic and creative work with great craftmanship, only to produce a beautiful cue that hits poorly.
 My first criteria after seeing a cue I like is to hit some balls.
 If I don't like the hit, I have no interest in the cue regardless of its beauty or price.